mintingle/ChromebookADBInstructions/apk_on_chromebook.md

-## How to download and run an APK from MIT App Inventor on a Chromebook (without turning on Developer Mode)
+# How to download and run an APK from MIT App Inventor on a Chromebook (without turning on Developer Mode)

-Say you have an APK, either created by you or someone else.
-This guide will go through how to do that without having to turn on Developer Mode.

 ## Step 0: Downloading the APK onto your Chromebook

+Say you have an App Inventor APK, either created by you or someone else.
+This guide will go through how to run that APK on a Chromebook without having to turn on Developer Mode.

-If you go into where you downloaded the APK and try to double-click/double-tap the APK file to open it, you may see the following message:
+After you download the APK file onto your Chromebook, if you try to open the APK, you may see the following message:

 ![Open MIT App Inventor](apk_screenshots/Step-0-2.png)